ukaea/parallel-preprocessor/wiki/BuildOnLinux.md

 clang++ shares header files and libstdc++.so with G++

-Error with pybind11 when compiled by clang++10
+Error with pybind11 when compiled by clang++10, which has been fixed in latest pybind11 (v2.6).

 ```
 /usr/include/pybind11/pybind11.h:1010:9: error: no matching function for call to 'operator delete'
         ::operator delete(p, s);
         ^~~~~~~~~~~~~~~~~
 ```

+User can either sticks with g++ or upgrade pybind11 installation to fix this error.

 ### Method 1: building on local Linux